 Implications

 Risk Considerations: DeFi lending carries smart contract risk, liquidation risk during volatility, and oracle dependency.
+Morpho vault deposits add curator selection risk.
 Maintain conservative loan-to-value ratios.

-Data sources: DefiLlama, Protocol documentation.
-Analysis as of February 18, 2026.
+Data sources: DeFiLlama, protocol documentation.
+Analysis as of June 2026.
+Research, not advice.